Winterstark/Wordy/README.md

 Wordy also has a built-in tutorial that will inform you about the process of adding words in more detail.

+NOTE: When adding non-English words, you can manually set their translation without having to search online.
+This can be useful when Microsoft Translator doesn't recognize a word, but you already know its translation.
+Use the following syntax: [word] -> [translation1]; [translation2]; ...

 ### Learning words

 To learn a word you will have to solve six increasingly difficult tests about it: